CEA-MetroCarac/pystack3d/paper/paper.md

 * **resampling** to correct non uniform spatial steps from slice to slice and enable correct 3D volume reconstructions

-* **final cropping** to select another ROI at the end and/or eliminate artefacts potentially produced near the edges during the image processing.
+* **final cropping** to eliminate artefacts potentially produced near the edges during the image processing or select another ROI at the end.

 Based on a ``.toml`` parameter file, each of these treatments are performed according to the user's desired order.